-\begin{rem} We remark that the strictly convexity hypothesis on $\Omega$ can actually be weakened asking that $\Omega$ is convex and that there do not exist three aligned end--points of the initial network $\mathbb{S}_0$ on $\partial\Omega$. \end{rem}
+\begin{rem} We remark that the hypothesis of strict convexity of $\Omega$ can actually be weakened by asking that $\Omega$ is convex and that there do not exist three aligned end--points of the initial network $\mathbb{S}_0$ on $\partial\Omega$. \end{rem}

 We now deal with the situation of a point $x_0=\lim_{t\to T}O^i(t)$, for some $i\in\{1,2,\dots,m\}$, with $x_0\in\Omega$.
-Assuming that around $x_0\in{\Omega}$ the network is not a tree for $t$ close enough to $T$ (which would imply that the curvature is locally bounded, by Proposition~\ref{prop999}), there must be at least one bounded region of $\SS_t$ collapsing to $x_0$ at the singular time.
+Assuming that around $x_0\in{\Omega}$ the network is not definitively a tree for $t$ close enough to $T$ (which would imply that the curvature is locally bounded, by Proposition~\ref{prop999}), there must be at least one bounded region of $\SS_t$ collapsing to $x_0$ at the singular time.
 By the estimates in Section~\ref{geopropsub}, then the area $A(t)$ of any such region must satisfy $A(t)=C(T-t)$, for some constant $C$ depending on the number of its edges.
 Hence, all the rescaled networks $\widetilde{\SS}_{x_0,\tt}$ must contain the rescalings of such regions that will have a respective constant area.
 These rescaled regions cannot ``go all to infinity'' and disappear in the blow--up limit network $\widetilde{\SS}_\infty$, along any converging sequence $\widetilde{\SS}_{x_0,\tt_j}\to\widetilde{\SS}_\infty$, otherwise Lemma~\ref{lemmatree} would apply and we could repeat the argument of the proof of Proposition~\ref{prop999}, concluding that the curvature is uniformly bounded around $x_0$.